Top 10 Best Cities in the United States

 1 New York City, New York The City of New York, often called New York City or simply New York, is the most populous city in the United States.
 New York City is also the most densely populated major city in the United States.

 Yes, New York is expensive, but it's not on the top ten list of most expensive states.
 California is.
 We also have fantastic sports teams.
 And please, let's tone down the comments about mean people.
-That's not a good excuse.
-People from all over the world visit NYC, so are you saying the whole world is mean?
+That's not a valid excuse.
+People from all over the world visit NYC.
+Are you implying the whole world is mean?
 We also don't appreciate Southerners invading our personal space.
 Don't worry.
 The feeling is mutual.

 NYC boasts an abundance of attractions - around 200, to be exact.
 Sorry, California, you only have 156.
 And don't even get me started on the bad drivers in Chicago.
 Let me share a list with you.
 The states known for bad driving include Louisiana, Mississippi, Texas, and yes, Florida too.
 Sorry, Florida, but your driving is just inexcusable.